BS in Homeland Security

 The Bachelor of Science in homeland security is designed to provide preservice and inservice students with a broad educational background in all aspects of the homeland security field.
 The BS in homeland security is a four-year course of study grounded in the liberal arts and sciences, along with a core homeland security curriculum.
 The Bachelor of Science degree program is described below.

-The major in homeland security consists of at least 36 credit hours in the major (but not more than 50 credit hours will count toward the BS degree).
+A minimum total of 120 credit hours is required for the BS in homeland security and includes at least 36 credit hours in the major (but not more than 50 credit hours will count toward the BS degree).
 ENGL 210 is an additional requirement.
-Students must also satisfy Fairmount College requirements (including the foreign language requirement) and the university requirements for the Bachelor of Science degree.
-Students must complete 33 credit hours of core courses and 3 credit hours of electives1.
+In addition to meeting the requirements of the WSU General Education Program, the Fairmount College requirements (including the foreign language requirement) and the university requirements for the Bachelor of Science degree, students must complete 33 credit hours of core courses and 3 credit hours of electives.
 Students may take 14 additional credit hours beyond the 36 credit hours required for the major (for a total of 50 credit hours).